ooni/probe/README.rst

 ``trusty``.
 This will not happen automatically.
 You will also need to ensure that you have the ``universe`` repository enabled.
-The ``universe`` repository is enabled by default in a standard Ubuntu installation but may not be on some minimal on not standard installations.
+The ``universe`` repository is enabled by default in a standard Ubuntu installation but may not be on some minimal, or not standard, installations.

 Installation
 ============